C-Sto/Writeups/HowTo/RSA/README.md

-###### RSA
+# RSA

-RSA is a pretty popular cryptosystem.
+RSA is a pretty popular crypto system.
 It consists of a public key, and a private key both derived from the same sets of numbers.
-Some numbers can be known, some cannot.
+Some numbers can be known (public), some cannot (private).

 Generally, these are the different parts and descriptions of each: